 Brain Injury Rehabilitation Program

 Therapies can help someone with TBI with relearning the everyday skills, such as, walking or cooking, and with developing strategies for self-care, such as, making lists of the steps involved in getting dressed.
 Rehabilitation for brain injury can include several different kinds of therapy for physical, emotional, and cognitive difficulties.
 Depending on the injury, these treatments may be needed only briefly after the injury, occasionally throughout a person’s life, or on an ongoing basis.

 If you or your loved one have had the misfortune of sustaining TBI or MTBI, you’ve probably been through planning all possible rehabilitation options.
 And with your doctor’s recommendation, you surely have started searching for traumatic brain injury rehabilitation centers in Florida or even traumatic brain injury long-term care facility.
 That’s how you found us!

 You already know that NeuLife Rehabilitation is one of the largest and best brain injury rehabilitation centers in the Southeast with specialized catastrophic rehabilitation programs for a wide range of catastrophic injuries.

-NeuLife Rehabilitation – a brain injury facility, where miracles happen every day.
+NeuLife Rehabilitation – one of the best brain injury rehabilitation centers, where miracles happen every day.

 Our programs are customized to meet the individual needs of each patient.
 And our care plans are structured to promote the highest level of functional independence and successful community re-integration.
-Our traumatic brain injury rehabilitation includes (but is not limited to):
+Our traumatic brain injury long term care facility includes (but is not limited to):